jdbest/psy-203/README.md

 ## Errors and Problems

-If you run into any errors, consider looking to the [wiki page](../../wiki/PSY-203-Wiki) for trouble-shooting, or asking a course assistant or me.
+If you run into any errors, consider looking to the [wiki page on troubleshooting](../../wiki/Installation-Errors-and-Problems) for solutions, or asking a course assistant or me.
 (You can also scroll up and click "Wiki".)